bensadeh/circumflex/README.md

 ### Moving between top-level posts *(or: How I Stopped Worrying and Learned to Love `less`)*
 `circumflex` does not support collapsing comments.
 This is because `less` is a pager and does not allow the text it presents to be changed.

-As an alternative to collapsing comments, `circumflex` prints every top-level comment with the anchor `::`.
-Using `less`'s search functionality, one can move between top-level posts by searching for the anchor and typing <kbd>n</kbd> or <kbd>N</kbd> to move forwards or backwards.
+As an alternative to collapsing comments, `circumflex` prints every top-level comment with the string `::`.
+Using `less`'s search functionality, one can move between top-level posts by searching for `::` and typing <kbd>n</kbd> or <kbd>N</kbd> to move forwards or backwards.

 <pre>
   <kbd>/</kbd>: search
   <kbd>n</kbd>: repeat search forwards
   <kbd>N</kbd>: repeat search backward
 </pre>

+`less` remembers your search term between sessions.
+This means that after having searched for `::` once, for each subsequent thread, you can hit <kbd>n</kbd> without having to search for `::` each time.

 ## Installation
 `circumflex` is written in Go.
 Clone the repo and run: